ThatStella7922/make_and_flash_logo/README.md

 Download the latest version from [Releases](https://github.com/ThatsNiceGuy/make_and_flash_logo/releases), then unzip it and open the README inside.
 It contains plenty of info.

 TLDR (but please do read the README):
-- Throw your logo.png into the folder
+- (Optional) Throw your logo.png into the folder
 - Connect Pinecil in DFU if you haven't already
 - Run utility
 - If no errors, you're done